-The world of risk management is changing fast.
+The world of risk management is changing quickly.
 What worked well yesterday is not necessarily going to cut it today.
-The technology you use to manage risk these days had better be able to turn vast amounts of data into better, faster decisions that will not only manage costs, but strengthen the business.
+The risk software you use should be able to turn vast amounts of data into better, faster decisions that will not only manage costs, but strengthen the business.

 2. Busy does not mean productive.
 There are only so many hours in the day.
 Time spent collecting, validating, reformatting, and consolidating data is time NOT spent on things that really count – turning that data into actionable intelligence.
-A new RMIS automates routine tasks like data collection and consolidation so you can focus your time on more productive activities that add real value to the organization.
+New risk software automates routine tasks like data collection and consolidation so you can focus your time on more productive activities that add real value to the organization.

 4. How about that downtime?
 Time is money.
 When legacy systems go down, all risk management activities grind to a halt until IT stops what it’s doing and figures out how to get the system back up and running.
-A cloud-based RMIS updates automatically and offers 24/7-support to keep you doing what you do best – managing risk.
+Cloud-based risk software updates automatically and offers 24/7 support to keep you doing what you do best – managing risk.

 6. Reporting nightmares.
 Do you cringe when you’re asked to create a new report because you know how long it will take to create something outside of the standard list?
 And after all that time and effort, will the data even be current?
-Today’s RMIS easily turns incredibly complex information into sophisticated graphics that are understandable and actionable.
+Modern risk software easily turns incredibly complex information into sophisticated graphics that are understandable and actionable.
 And all it takes is one click.

 7. Security loopholes.
 Nobody wants to be the next data-breach headline.
 But it could be you if your system isn’t equipped with the latest and greatest security measures.
-A state-of-the-art RMIS tightly controls access to authorized users, while safeguarding all of your data in a secure, cloud-based environment with high-level disaster-recovery protections.
+State-of-the-art risk management software tightly controls access to authorized users, while safeguarding your data in a secure, cloud-based environment with high-level disaster recovery protections.

 8. Expensive.
-If you add up all of the costs associated with unreliable data, system maintenance, and inefficient use of resources, you might find that you’re actually spending more to keep your legacy system running than you would for a new RMIS.
+If you add up the costs associated with unreliable data, system maintenance, and inefficient use of resources, you might find that you’re actually spending more to keep your legacy system running than you would for a new risk solution.
 And all these deficiencies and inefficiencies put you at an extreme disadvantage for managing risk effectively – which not only adds to the cost, it could jeopardize your organization’s future.
 With stakes this high, what are you waiting for?